mmbman/Katagiri/1986-04-12-Receiving-the-Precepts.md

 *[Opening chant in Japanese]*

-An unsurpassed, penetrating and perfect dharma
+*An unsurpassed, penetrating and perfect dharma*
-Is rarely met with in a hundred thousand million kalpas
+*Is rarely met with even in a hundred thousand million kalpas*
-Having it to see and listen to, remember and accept
+*Having it to see and listen to, remember and accept*
-I vow to taste taste the truth of the Tathagatha’s words.
+*I vow to taste the truth of the Tathagatha’s words.*

 #### 2:40